turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ## NFT Studio on Avalanche Wallet

-To make experimenting with the creation and exchange of NFTs easier, the in-built **NFT Studio** in the [Avalanche Wallet](https://wallet.avax.network/), where you can use it to create NFTs as assets that we call Collectibles.
+To make experimenting with the creation and exchange of NFTs easier, the Avalanche Wallet has a built-in NFT Studio, where you can create NFTs as assets that Avalanche calls Collectibles.
 Collectibles can be generic NFTs with a picture and a description, or custom NFTs with payloads containing JSON, custom URL, or UTF-8 data.
-You can create them using a simple point and click interface, enabling you to go from the idea of sending NFTs to your friends within minutes.
+You can create them using a simple point and click interface, enabling you to go from concept to sending NFTs to your friends within minutes.
 No technical knowledge is required.

 To access the **NFT Studio**, log into your Avalanche Wallet, and on the left side select **Studio**: